sunilrpandey/utils/linux/linux_commands.md

 - mkdir/cd/
 - mkdir -p out/in/innermost
 - mkdir -m 754 dirname -> dir with given permission irrespective of umask
-- rmdir removes only if it is empty
+- rmdir dir //removes only if it is empty
+- rmdir -p dir1/dir2

 ## User management
 - logname/whoami/date